 In June of 2009, Ms. Szlubowska toured Hungary, Austria, and Czech Republic performing as a soloist and as part of the Duo Vivace (two violins) with her daughter, Julia Kirk.
 Since 2009, Ms. Szlubowska has performed and given many masterclasses in Colombia, Peru and Chile.
 While performing and teaching in South America, Ms. Szlubowska has been a part of a special project that brings talented young musicians to the U.S. in order for them to receive the education and opportunities they deserve.

-Ms. Szlubowska is one of the founding members of the Trio Appassionato (violin, cello, piano), the Mississippi Fine Arts String Trio, and the Ensemble Polonaise (all-in-one-family quartet).
-Passion for dance music, especially the tango, drew Ms. Szlubowska toward becoming the Concertmaster of the Tango Rendezvous Ensemble dedicated to performing the music of the Argentinian composer Astor Piazzolla (Alejandro Drago—leader violinist and arranger).
+Ms. Szlubowska is one of the founding members of the Marta Szlubowska Ensemble, a 7-piece ensemble of professional string players plus accordion performing light classics and popular arrangements from around the world.
+Other ensembles that she help found are Trio Appassionato (violin, cello, piano), the Mississippi Fine Arts String Trio, and the Ensemble Polonaise (all-in-one-family quartet).
+Passion for dance music, especially the tango, drew Ms. Szlubowska toward becoming the Concertmaster of the Tango Rendezvous Ensemble dedicated to performing the music of the Argentinian composer Astor Piazzolla (Alejandro Drago—leader violinist and arranger) between 2011 and 2016.